Vinayakbora/Vinayakbora/README.md

 ### Hi there 👋
-I am Vinayak Bora, currently pursuing my Bachelor's in Computer Science Engineering.
-I am a final year CS under-grad from SRMIST KTR Campus, Chennai.
-I am an Android developer and an ML enthusiast.
-I am currently learning Data Analytics with Google Data Analytics Program.
-I also have a good command in Databases and Front-End Development.
+I am Vinayak Bora, a final year CS under-grad from SRMIST KTR Campus, Chennai.
+I am an Android developer and an ML enthusiast, currently learning Data Analytics with Google Data Analytics with experience in Databases and Front-End Development.

 ---